ericyd/loop-supreme/roadmap.md

 - [ ] allow changing tempo by typing value into an input
 - [x] add workbox so PWA can be installed https://github.com/ericyd/loop-supreme/pull/36
-- [ ] is it possible to pass a Worker port to an AudioWorklet?
+- [x] is it possible to pass a Worker port to an AudioWorklet?
 If so, refactor so the app doesn't need to interact with the Waveform worker at all (currently app acts as a proxy between the Recording Processor and the Waveform worker)
+  - no, not possible
 - [ ] add a "quantize" function
-  - bonus challenge: implement this using a WASM module inside a Worker
+  - bonus challenge: implement this using a WASM module inside a Worker (https://github.com/peter-suggate/wasm-audio-app)
+- [ ] add manual echo cancellation (this will need to be a worker for sure, it is going to be a beefy algorithm)